-Packing for Washington DC: Tips on What To Bring February 3, 2018
+Packing for Washington DC: What To Bring for Your Trip February 3, 2018

 If you’re coming to Washington, DC and want to know what you need to pack in your suitcase for the trip, we are here to help.
 Don’t forget to download your free packing checklist as well.
 Here is what you should be packing for you Washington DC Trip.

 Below are some of our personal reccomendations.
 There are a lot of great products out there in all of these categories, so don’t feel like you need to get these exact items.
 However, we picked them in order to help give an example of what you should be looking for.

 This post includes affiliate links.
 Please read the Trip Hacks DC disclosure for more information.

 A good pair of walking shoes is critical for packing for Washington, DC.
 You will be doing a lot of walking, and if your feet are in pain, you are not going to have a good time.
 If you already own a solid pair of athletic shoes, insoles might make them even better.
 If your athletic shoes aren’t in top shape, swapping the insoles that came in them with Dr. Scholl’s could dramatically improve your footwear.

 We like the Dr. Scholl’s “Athletic Series” insoles because they most closely resemble the type of physical activity you’ll do on your trip.
 There are versions for men and for women.
 Make sure to double check the size before you order to make sure they will fit your shoes.